WheteThunger/BoomboxDurability/README.md

 - `DefaultDecayRate` -- Damage per second dealt to boom boxes while they are playing.
 Keep in mind that Rust multiplies this value times the server's `decay.scale`, so faster overall decay will cause boomboxes to decay faster while playing as well.
   - As of this writing, the vanilla value for boombox decay rate is `0.025`, which allows for approximately one hour of play time.
 - `ProfilesRequiringPermission` -- Here you can define profiles that will override the default decay rate, if the player who deployed the boombox has the `boomboxdurability.<suffix>` permission.

-## FAQ

-#### Why do boomboxes decay so quickly while playing in the first place?

-Vanilla Rust currently allows boomboxes to play music for approximately one hour.
-If you are seeing boomboxes decay faster, it's probably because you have a high value for the `decay.scale` convar, which multiplies the damage boomboxes take while playing.